 We're turning the internet Upside Down to discover the truth about Stranger Things 4.
 While one returning cast member will probably surprise you, there's more to be gained in Netflix's teaser trailer and other promotional information and the first episode's title.
+We've also just learned about when this season will actually begin and end production, giving us a clue about its release date.
 So, what changes are in store for Eleven, Dustin, Will, Steve and the rest of the Hawkins, IN folks who survived last year's mall massacre?

 If you're like us, and completed Stranger Things 3 in less time than it takes to hang up your holiday lights, we're guessing you too are on the lookout for information.
 Here's everything that's been confirmed, a few rumors and theories and everything we want to know about the next adventures of the best kids on Netflix.